sharife/goldenthread-v2/site/content/season/upcoming/_index.md

           political prisoner Alaa Abd El-Fattah and another by **Tariq Hamami** with dramaturg **Dawn Monique Williams** about the Black Panthers in Algiers.
         cta: View
+      - title: ReOrient Festival and Forum 2023
+        pre: October 13 - November 4, 2023
+        text: >-
+          An evening of short plays showcasing diverse aesthetics and perspectives from or about the Middle East.

+          Our signature program returns in 2023 with a dizzying line-up of 6 short plays selected from 113 submissions.
+        cta: View
 ---